Today, the 2012 Olympic Games begin. Want to watch it all online? You’ll need to jump some hurdles.

 If you live in the United States and want to see London-based Olympics events live on your computer, smartphone, or tablet, you have to go through NBC.
 And if you don’t have a cable subscription that includes CNBC and MSNBC, you’ll only be able to see parts of the games.

-NBC is offering more than 3,500 hours of Olympics video for TV and digital devices, and they’re touting it as “free” – but it’s only free for existing cable subscribers.
-That’s something you might not know by looking at their mobile apps.
+NBC is offering more than 3,500 hours of Olympics video for TV and digital devices, and they’re touting it as “free” – for existing customers.
+But you might not know that from looking at their mobile apps.
 Here’s the top of the description for “NBC Olympics Live Extra” for Apple and Android devices…

 Get to ready to watch every moment of the 2012 London Olympic Summer Games LIVE for FREE with the NBC Olympics Live Extra app.
 In addition to watching all the live action, during the Olympics, enhance your viewing experience with alternate camera views, plus full replays on-the-go!
 You can follow your favorite events and sports, and receive push notifications for event start times.